Awesome Art Created By Recycling Aluminium Cans

 New York artist Paul Villinski is taking recycling aluminium cans to a wonderful new place.
-Utilising the wealth of materials you can find on the New York streets to his creative advantage.
-Villinski collects discarded beers, cuts them out into a variety of butterfly shapes and attaches to them to wire to give them a three dimensional element.
-Some spiral off walls, others stream from floors to ceilings; for Villinski “[the] pieces explore themes of transformation and recovery through the metamorphosis of crushed beer cans from the streets of New York into flocks of realistically crafted butterflies.”
+He utilized the wealth of materials you can find on the New York streets to his creative artwork.
+He collects discarded beers, cuts them out into a variety of butterfly shapes and attaches them to wire to give them a three dimensional element.
+Some spiral off walls, others stream from floors to ceilings.
+No doubt, he has turned the aluminium trash into incredible art.

 The Beer Can House in Houston

 Texas is an iconic landmark that thousands flock to every year.
 John Milkovisch started his project “Beer Can House” in 1968.
 Firstly, he collected wood, rocks, marbles and metal that he placed around the front and back yards of the house.
 Secondly, he used the collection to form unique features and dazzling designs.
 After he covered the yards, he began working on the house, cover every square inch with aluminium beers cans.
 He collected approximately 50,000 cans over 18 years.
 And he placed them carefully around the house – to great affect.
 Milkovisch says he considers the project merely a pastime rather than a work of art.
 However, we beg to differ.

 The 1965 Ford “Budweiser” Mustang

 Back in 2007, UK art and design student, Jack Kirby built a replica of a 1965 Ford Mustang.
 He built it out of 5,000 Budweiser beer cans that he “collected” (drank) over a four year period.